 Shimizu Port

-Shimizu Port (清水港), now part of Shizuoka City, was an independent city until 2003.
-It’s renowned for its stunning views of Mount Fuji, especially on clear days.
-Historically significant, it was mentioned in Japan’s oldest texts from the Nara Period and gained importance after Tokugawa Ieyasu chose Sumpu Castle as his retirement spot in 1605.
-In the early 1900s, Shimizu Port was vital for exporting Shizuoka tea and now handles various cargo including fish, natural gas, and containers.
+Shimizu Port (清水港), now part of Shizuoka City, was an independent city until its merger in 2003.
+The port is famed for its breathtaking views of Mount Fuji, offering some of the best vistas, especially on clear days.
+Steeped in history, Shimizu Port is mentioned in Japan’s oldest texts from the Nara Period and rose to prominence in the early 1600s when Tokugawa Ieyasu, the founder of the Tokugawa Shogunate, selected Sumpu Castle as his retirement destination.
+By the early 20th century, the port had become a major hub for exporting Shizuoka’s prized tea, and today it continues to handle a diverse range of cargo, including fish, natural gas, and container goods.